rajaswa/DRIFT/README.md

 **NOTE**: The [online demo](https://share.streamlit.io/gchhablani/drift/main/app.py) is hosted using [Streamlit sharing](https://docs.streamlit.io/en/stable/deploy_streamlit_app.html).
 This is a single-instance single-process deployment, accessible to all the visitors publicly **(avoid sharing sensitive information on the demo)**.
 Hence, **it is highly recommended to use your own independent local deployment of the application for a seamless and private experience.
 One can alternatively fork this repository and host it using [Streamlit sharing](https://docs.streamlit.io/en/stable/deploy_streamlit_app.html).**

 We would love to know about any issues found on this repository.
 Please submit an [issue](https://github.com/rajaswa/DRIFT/issues/new/choose) for any query, or contact us [here](mailto:sharmabhee@gmail.com).
+If you use this application in your work, you can cite this repository and the paper [here](https://github.com/rajaswa/DRIFT#citation).

 ---